Image via kaboompics.com

 - Tone your whole body.
 Cardio (ie. aerobic exercise) can do great things for keeping your heart strong, but what about the rest of your muscles?
-Strength training is important for gaining those toned muscles we all want when bikini season rolls around.
+Strength training is important for gaining those toned muscles.
 This type of exercise is much more effective at increasing your lean body mass than cardio so make sure to add some into your routine!

 - Meet your weight loss goals.
 Weight loss with strength training isn’t a guarantee, but when combined with a healthy diet it can help you better reach your weight loss goals.
 Strength training helps you build muscle which can increase your basal metabolism.
 The more lean body mass or muscle you have, the more calories you are burning, even when you are at rest!

 - Lower your risk of chronic disease.
 Research found that regularly doing some strength training exercises a couple days a week helped improve blood sugar control and blood pressure.
 Keep up a regular strength training routine and you will be on the right track to decrease your risk of diabetes and hypertension later in life.